-ZeptoWard is a machine learning solution (AI) which identifies the ADMET properties of compounds.
+Zepto.Ward is one of the applications of Kantify's Zeptomics platform.
+It is is a machine learning solution (AI) which predicts the ADMET properties of compounds.

 It can accurately predict over 80 properties related to absorption, distribution, metabolism, excretion, and toxicity properties, how a specific compound or combination of compounds will perform.

-It can predict ADMET properties across 80 endpoints and enable drug researchers to proactively mitigate unknown effects during the lead optimization phase;
+It can predict ADMET properties across 80 endpoints and enable drug researchers to proactively predict and mitigate unknown effects.

-As it is pre-trained on large datasets, it does not need anterior data to generate results.
+It works on compounds that have never been tested yet and it does not need anterior data to generate results.

-For the above reason, ZeptoWard can generate results in a matter of minutes;
+It can generate results in a matter of minutes.

 The publication Disrupting proteasomal and autophagic degradation systems of misfolded alpha-sarcoglycan protein by bortezomib and givinostat combination is available on Authorea.